 Intended as a resource for churches, ‘Trigger’ looks at gun violence from victims to causes

-“This is new ground for the church,” director David Barnhart said on Tuesday.
+“This is new ground for the church,” director David Barnhart said.

 “Over the years I have seen how this film has moved people to action and led to the formation of community coalitions, grassroots initiatives and film forums.
 We have had festival screenings and network broadcasts in the past, but Amazon Prime is a platform that has so much potential and outreach.
 I hope the connectional church will support ‘Trigger’ and share this resource even further.”